CodingRun15/HealthHub/README.md

 # HealthHub
 HealthHub is a centralized health and wellness management platform designed to empower users to take charge of their health through personalized insights, health tracking, and professional consultations.
-#Objective
+# Objective
 Objective behind choosing this project was to make a scalable and robust MERN application to help user consult doctors, interact with other users on community page and track their health and fitness progress.
-#Project Type
+# Project Type
 Full Stack
-#Backend Deployed Link
+# Backend Deployed Link
 https://healthhub-sug1.onrender.com/
-#Frontend deployed link
+# Frontend deployed link
 https://health-hub-rust.vercel.app/
-#Directory Structure
+# Directory Structure
-📦 HealthHub
+HealthHub
-├─ .gitignore
+├─.gitignore
 ├─ Backend
 │  ├─ .gitignore
 │  ├─ Models